✦ Context Engineering · 2026

 Architects the full information environment · Designs what the agent knows, when it knows it, and how much · Builds for production reliability, not demo magic

-✦ Andrej Karpathy, June 2025
+✦ Andrej Karpathy · June 2025

 "In every industrial-strength LLM app, context engineering is the delicate art and science of filling the context window with just the right information for the next step."

-✦ Tobi Lütke (Shopify CEO)
+✦ Tobi Lütke · Shopify CEO

 "I really like the term 'context engineering' over prompt engineering.
 It describes the core skill better: the art of providing all the context for the task to be plausibly solvable by the LLM."

-03 · Context engineering
+Chapter 03 · Context engineering

-The 5 layers of context.
+The 5 layers

 LLMs have a finite attention budget.
 Every token competes.
 What you put in — and when — determines what you get out.
+Right information · Right time · Right amount.

 01